xiix0/scam/README.md

-Why is it that we rejoice at a birth and grieve at a funeral?
-It is because we are not the person involved.
+Few things are harder to put up with than the annoyance of a good example.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- "Mark Twain, Pudd'nhead Wilson's Calendar"